J. Posadas: Extraterrestrial life

 Beginning in 1968, Posadas also became known for his theories concerning UFOs and extraterrestrial life.
 If anything like UFOs existed, they could demonstrate the existence of agents able to master a very sophisticated technology, something that would be compatible with what in this planet was advocated by socialism.
 If UFOs existed, they could be allied in addressing some of the major problems in the earth.

 One of his most well-known works is a 1968 pamphlet called Les Soucoupes Volantes, le processus de la matiere et de l'energie, la science et le socialisme (Flying Saucers, the process of matter and energy, science and socialism).
 Here, he connects the existence of extraterrestrial life and UFOs to communism.
 He argues that the UFOs being spotted at that time indicates the advancements of life in other planets and that can be only possible due to communist ideologies.
-He goes on to state that capitalism tends to make people self-centered and focus on profits, rather than work on the scientific and civilizational progression of mankind.
+He also writes that capitalism tends to make people self-centered and focus on profits, rather than work on the scientific and civilizational progress of mankind.
 Since extraterrestrial beings have developed technology advanced enough to visit other planets, this indicates that they have surpassed the bane of a capitalistic society.
-Along with that, they have also surpassed their impulsion- the need to kill or control to assert dominance.
-Posadas shows enthusiasm to collaborate with extraterrestrial beings as he wrote, "We must appeal to the beings on other planets, when they come here, to intervene and collaborate with Earth's inhabitants in suppressing poverty."
+Along with that, they have also surpassed their impulsion – the need to kill or control to assert dominance.
+Posadas shows enthusiasm to collaborate with extraterrestrial beings.
+He writes, "We must appeal to the beings on other planets, when they come here, to intervene and collaborate with Earth's inhabitants in suppressing poverty."
 With his argument, Posadas defines communism as a civilizational progress rather than an alternative political system.
-Although, this is a single work of Posadas on extraterrestrial life, this thought has gained much popularity among his followers and later Trotskyists.
+Although this is a single work of Posadas on extraterrestrial life, this idea has gained much popularity among his followers and later Trotskyists.